-Sign up to get our free newsletter, sent out every two weeks, which shall deliver direct to your inbox a digest of our most recent content, including the latest essay and new collection posts.
-In addition you’ll also get the occasional important announcement relating to the project.
+Sign up to get our free newsletter!
+It is sent out every two weeks, and will feature a digest of our new content, always headed by our latest longform essay.
+Outside of this rhythm you’ll also get the very occasional additional email (around 5 or so a year) to let you know of any important news or exciting developments we have to share.
 Simply add your details to the form below and click the link you receive via email to confirm your subscription!

 Below is a little sneak preview of what to expect…. (if by chance your email client doesn’t like HTML formatted emails like you see below, don’t worry, you’ll get a nice and easy to read plain text version instead).